ilbertt/heap-vs-stable-benchmarks/src/bytes/results.md

-Wasm instructions used for each asset size:
+Wasm instructions used for each bytes array size:

 | Size | Heap | Stable | Stable/Heap |
 |------|-----:|------:|------------:|